In Depth Baby Product Reviews Led by a Pediatrician

 Harness Adjustment

 This carrier has a rethread height adjustment with slots in the back and a splitter plate.
-The slots are on the thinner side and could be more of a challenge for parents with bigger fingers.
-Because there is an integrated stroller on the carrier, there are extra bars in the back you need to navigate.
+The slots are thinner and could be more challenging for parents with bigger fingers.
+Because the carrier has an integrated stroller, there are extra bars in the back to navigate.
 There is slightly more weaving going on.
-While it isn't difficult, there are more things to manage than a traditional rethread style height adjustment.
+While it isn't difficult, there are more things to manage than a traditional rethread-style height adjustment.

 The Doona carrier to base connection trips a color indicator that lets you know you are connected properly to the base.